RyanFin/Game_Programming_Tutorials/README.md

 ### Chapter 7 - Pointers: Tic-Tac-Toe 2.0
 - **Page 193**: Creating and using Pointers
     - Declare, initialise and assign pointers to values
-        - Initialise a pointer with: *int* pScore = 0;*
+        - Declare a pointer with the *null pointer* by setting it to zero: *int* pScore = 0;*.
+Stating the type of address it can store e.g. string int, char etc.
-        - Assign a pointer to the address of a variable: *pScore = &score;*
+        - Assign a pointer to the address of a variable using the *address of*: *pScore = &score;*
             - Assigns the pointer *pScore* to the memory address of the variable *score*.
-    - Retrieve values from a pointer by dereferencing it with *.
+    - Retrieve values from a pointer by dereferencing it with *, such as *pScore, which refers to the value stored at the memory address that pScore points to.
     - Modify a value using a pointer by using the dereferencer such as: *pScore += 500;
+- **Page 195**: Dereference
+    - **pScore* means 'the object to which *pScore* points'.
+    - Never dereference a null pointer.
+    - Unlike references, pointers can change what variables they are assigned to during the duration of a program.
+        - Simply reassign a pointer using this syntax = pScore = &newScore;
+- **Page 196**: Accessing the member function of objects using pointers
+    - Use the dereference operator (*) and call the the member functions in the same two ways as an iterator:
+        1) (*pStr).size()
+        2) pStr->size() **No dereference operator required**

 ## TroubleShooting